UL Student President candidates launch campaigns, outlining key issues ahead of the March 13 election.

 University of Limerick (UL) Student President candidates kicked off their campaigns for the upcoming Student President elections this afternoon, Monday, March 10.
-Síofra Foley, Katelyn O’Regan, and Gregory Shiel took to the courtyard this afternoon to speak to prospective voters.
+Síofra Foley and Katelyn O’Regan took to the courtyard this afternoon to speak to prospective voters.

 Students gathered at the UL courtyard to hear what their 2025 Student Presidential candidates had to say.
 Speaking about what pushed her to run for Student Life president, Siofra Foley, the outgoing Student Welfare Officer said, “I want to keep my voice at the table.”